 Danfoss offers a wide variety of different resistors that are specially designed for our drives.
-This section lists the ordering numbers for the brake resistors.
-The resistance of the brake resistor given by ordering number may be bigger than $R{rec}$ .
+This section lists the code numbers for the brake resistors.
+The resistance of the brake resistor given by code number may be bigger than R{rec} .
 In this case, the actual braking torque could be smaller than the highest braking torque which the drive can provide.